Research Projects

 EMNLP 2023 (Demo Track), with Ziqi Ding, Zhijin Wu, and Sherry Wu.

-We built a novel interface to help readers make sense of news article clusters; automatically identifying, highlighting, and linking supporting evidence and contradictory statements across multiple documents.
+A novel interface to help readers make sense of news article clusters.
+We leverage consensus to automatically identify, highlight, and link supporting evidence and contradictory statements across multiple documents.
 Demo video.

 ACL 2023, with Tal Schuster, Annie Louis, Alex Fabrikant, Javad Hosseini, and Donald Metzler.